Minxrod/PTCTools/readme.md

 By specifying the --merge option, QR codes will be automatically combined into one image.

+Specify --no-index to not add numbers to a merged QR image.

 ## merge
 Merge several QR images into one.
 Expects the QR images to be all the same size, but should work anyways as long as the first QR is the largest.

 Specify the QRs to be combined after --data-files.

+Specify --no-index to not add numbers to a merged QR image.

 # References
 * PTCUtilities - https://micutil.com/ptcutilities/top_e.html